mjc/ngular/CONTRIBUTING.md

 3. Provide JSFiddle or JSBin demo that specifically shows the problem.
 This demo should be fully operational with the exception of the bug you want to demonstrate.
 The more pared down, the better.
-Preconfigured starting points for the latest Ember: [JSFiddle](https://jsfiddle.net/dfcaus7t/1/) | [JSBin](http://emberjs.jsbin.com) (may not work with older IE versions due to MIME type issues).
+Preconfigured starting points for the latest Ngular: [JSFiddle](https://jsfiddle.net/dfcaus7t/1/) | [JSBin](http://ngularjs.jsbin.com) (may not work with older IE versions due to MIME type issues).
 If it is not possible to produce a fiddle, please make sure you provide very specific steps to reproduce the error.
 If we cannot reproduce it, we will close the ticket.

 4. Your issue will be verified.
 The provided example will be tested for correctness.
-The Ember team will work with you until your issue can be verified.
+The Ngular team will work with you until your issue can be verified.

-5. Keep up to date with feedback from the Ember team on your ticket.
+5. Keep up to date with feedback from the Ngular team on your ticket.
 Your ticket may be closed if it becomes stale.

 6. If possible, submit a Pull Request with a failing test.
 Better yet, take